18F/identity-analytics-etl/docs/source/01-Document-Maintainer-Guide/index.rst

 1. **Doc is part of the code, write once, deploy it to anywhere**.
 (The doc source file is sitting at ``identity-analytics-etl/docs/source/...``)
 2. **Automatically extract comment and doc string from code, generate API document** (auto generated API docs is sitting at ``identity-analytics-etl/docs/source/login_analytics``).
 3. No need to maintain same thing in TWO place.
-4. More powerful feature we really need such as, cross page reference, copy code to clipboard, auto table of content, literal including.
-Markdown and Github WIKI doesn't have it.
+4. Powerful feature set such as cross page reference, copy code to clipboard, auto table of content, literal including.
+Markdown and Github WIKI do not offer these.